AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-aem-asset-viewers/c-html5-aem-video360/c-html5-aem-video360-customizingviewer/r-html5-aem-video360-customize-socialshare.md

 ---
 description: The social share tool appears in the top right corner by default.
 It consists of a button and a panel that expands when the user clicks or taps on a button and contains individual sharing tools.
-seo-description: The social share tool appears in the top right corner by default.
-It consists of a button and a panel that expands when the user clicks or taps on a button and contains individual sharing tools.
-seo-title: Social share

 solution: Experience Manager
 title: Social share
-uuid: d7b7e704-6f78-45f9-a82a-14dc6b01e230

 feature: Dynamic Media Classic,Viewers,SDK/API,360 VR Video
 role: Developer,Business Practitioner
 ---